DBFatUCLA/DBFatUCLA1/README.md

 For production, building the website is done with `flutter build web --release`, which will place the files in the `/build/web` directory.

+To formally publish these changes, copy the files from `/build/web` into `/docs` then push the changes.

 **Note:** Flutter will often cache builds within a build cache which can be cleaned with `flutter clean`.